 Public Safety is a top priority in the City of Chula Vista.
-The City allocates approximately 67% of discretionary revenues to the Police and Fire Departments combined.
-This doesn't include the citywide support staff in Finance, Human Resources, Information Technology, Administration, City Attorney and Public Works that spend a significant amount of time supporting public safety services.
+The As of May 2019, the City allocates approximately 6775% [PCI] of discretionary revenues to the Police and Fire Departments combined.
+This includes \$18.6M in revenue from Measure A, but doesn't include the citywide support staff in Finance, Human Resources, Information Technology, Administration, City Attorney and Public Works that spend a significant amount of time supporting public safety services.
 The spending plan does take into account an annual estimated reimbursement to the support departments for Measure A related activities.
 Some of the services provided by the support departments to public safety include payroll processing, deferred compensation, financial analysis, procurement, budgetary support, recruitment, employee benefits, workers compensation, employee performance, labor negotiations, public safety IT systems support, legal services, contractual oversight, risk management and facilities and equipment maintenance.